 While pure funk pretty much disappeared after The '80s thanks to hip-hop, resurgent R&B and its offshoot New Jack Swing, The '90s saw a boom in Funk Rock and Funk Metal bands, such as the Red Hot Chili Peppers, Rage Against the Machine, Living Colour, Jane's Addiction, Primus, Faith No More and Infectious Grooves.
 Another subgenre of hip-hop called G-funk (Dr. Dre, Snoop Dogg, Tha Dogg Pound), which was based on copying and updating the old "P-Funk" sound, also became popular in the early nineties, but pretty much wore out its welcome and died by 1996.

-In Brazil, there's the subgenre funk carioca, which is more rooted in electro and Miami bass than funk; its origins can be pinpointed to Brazilian DJs who flew to Florida to pick up new records in the 1980s and brought back a lot of Miami bass.
+In Brazil, there's the subgenre funk carioca, which is more rooted in electro, Miami bass and latin freestyle than funk; its origins can be pinpointed to Brazilian DJs who flew to Florida to pick up new records in the 1980s and brought back a lot of Miami bass.
 It's divided in songs about sex, and the "probidão", glamourizing the criminal lifestyle.
 It also provided us with this meme, showing just how far the apple has fallen from the tree.

 It should be noted that while far from common, there are still (new) bands that play pure funk music.
 A pair of good examples would be Vulfpeck, T-Bird and the Breaks, and The Apples.